marcuslos/jekyll-now/_posts/2017-07-19-Last-lesson-of-the-year.md

----
-title: Last lesson of the year
+ Last lesson of the year
-layout: post
-author: marcus.los
-permalink: /last-lesson-of-the-year/
-source-id: 1JO7-S9L9YxqBOww1uO89Z-ZKfzo3VM7RL11hUMnhIBA
-published: true
----

 <table>
   <tr>
     <td>Title</td>